Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

 We follow the same procedure as in Case 1.
 We computed our posterior and verified that our results converged with the help of the Gelman-Rubin criterion and the autocorrelation plots.
 Our results are the following: $a=3.528 \pm 0.056$ and $b = 1.795\pm 0.014$.
-Then we plotted our $1-4 \sigma$ confidence regions in left panel of Figure \ref{contour_3}.
-It is easy to see that our estimation differs so much from the real parameters in our datasets (red points).
-Of course this is because we are trying to fit a model with non auto-consistent datasets and therefore we arrive at incorrect results.
-Now, let us see what happens in the hyperparameters procedure. \\
+Then, we plotted $1-4 \sigma$ confidence regions in the upper panel of Figure \ref{contour_3}.
+It is easy to see that our estimation differs so much from the real parameters of the datasets (red points).
+This is because we are trying to fit a model with non-auto-consistent datasets; therefore, we arrive at incorrect results.
+Now, let us see what happens in the hyperparameters procedure.